RexYing/python-chat-app/README.md

 ===============
 Functionality:

-Upon start, the client will automatically connect to server and display other client in the list box on the right.
+Upon start, the client will need to enter its unique id number and click ok to enter the main GUI window. the client will automatically connect to server and display other client in the list box on the right.
 The list will get AUTOMATICALLY UPDATED when a client goes on-line or off-line, though do expect a little bit of delay.